Corn Plant Population Research

 - Select and compare plant population responses based on hybrid, yield level, corn grain price, and seed cost.

-- Graph shows up to 3 plant population response curves with economic optimum seeding rates based on the criteria selected above.
+- Graph shows plant population response curves with economic optimum seeding rates based on the criteria selected above.
 Results are displayed as net income/acre.

-For More Information: Corn Plant Population Research - Water-Limited Sites
+For more information review Corn Plant Population Research - Water-Limited Sites.